-We compare the galaxy SMFs produced by the mock lightcone and the UDS across the redshift range 0.5 < z < 3.0 in Figure 1.
-Galaxies are split into star forming and quiescent bins via a supercolour cut defined by Wild et al. (2014) and further refined in Wilkinson et al. (2021).
+We compare the galaxy SMFs produced by the mock light-cone and the UDS across the redshift range 0.5 < z < 3.0 in Fig. 1.
+Galaxies are split into star-forming and quiescent bins via a supercolour cut defined by Wild et al. (2014) and further refined in Wilkinson et al. (2021).
 The SMF for the mock is generated both with and without orphans included.
-Excluding the orphans from the star-forming
+Excluding the orphans from the star-forming SMF

 Figure 1.
-The mass functions of star-forming (blue) and passive (red) galaxies in three redshift ranges.
-The observational data from the UDS is shown by the solid dots.
+The mass functions of star-forming (blue, upper lines) and passive (red, lower lines) galaxies in three redshift ranges.
+The observational data from the UDS are shown by the solid dots.
 Three variants of the L-GALAXIES model output are shown: unadjusted (solid lines), orphans removed (dashed lines), and our toy model with modified orphans (black, dot-dashed lines).
-The vertical line denotes the 95% completeness limit, determined using the method of Pozzetti et al. (2010).
+The vertical line denotes the 95 per cent completeness limit, determined using the method of Pozzetti et al. (2010).
 The bottom row shows the difference between the models and the UDS mass functions.